Kangaroo cliffs and glow worms

 Below you will find a detailed description of the route as seen through the eyes of its creator to give you firsthand knowledge of the type of experiences available along this route The Below map of this road trip’s detailed trail and interactive map.
 Click on the link in each icon to go to more details

 A light crunch to the grass and the telltale vapour pillowing from excited lips signal the migration South for the winter.
 Yes, apparently I am not cold enough yet haha.
 Or is it our defiance to not aline ourselves with the grey nomads…..

 1. BACK ALLEY GALLERY LOT 1 Eggins Ln, Lismore NSW 2480

 With half-mast eyelids from the early start, we make our first stop at Lismore with family catch up and a quick tour of the Back Alley Gallery.
 There is a beauty in the chaos of colour and line and then there is the just plain moving.
 Lismore has a relatively old soul in nature and literal with many grand churches.

 I will confess that I got all excited thinking it was a seal or something, but was actually the bird I had seen soaring above, a huge albatross that had swooped and court a huge fish and in the process of feasting on the waves.
 Big bloody bird is all I can say, never seen an albatross before…gotta love google…no B, stop playing with the iPad, can’t you do anything else…. mum needs it lol.

-Cruised all the way Bright blue skies and smooth highways to Laurieton for an overnight family visit stop.
+Cruised with bright blue skies and smooth highways all the way to Laurieton for an overnight family visit stop.
 And what a beautiful area it is.